CupixWorks Support Center

 What are Geocoordinates?

 CupixWorks provides the ability to georeference your project.
-This means that you can associate internal coordinates from a digital map, BIM model, or orthomosaic image with specific physical locations on the earth.
+This means that you can associate internal coordinates from a digital map, BIM model, or orthomosaic image with specific physical locations on the Earth.

 These physical locations are called geographic coordinates, or geocoordinates for short.